 Beautiful Savior started as a small group from St. Paul’s Lutheran Church.
 Under the name Mission Lutheran Church, their first worship service was held on June 4, 1980, at the Pacific Empire Insurance Building courtesy of C.E.O.
 Ray Bolland.

-In September 1980, members of Mission Lutheran Church moved to a new temporary facility at the Holcomb Grange Hall on E. Boise Avenue after the Trustees searched for facilities in southeast Boise.
+In September 1980, members of Mission Lutheran Church moved to a new temporary facility at the Holcomb Grange Hall on East Boise Avenue after the trustees searched for facilities in Southeast Boise.

-On October 19, 1980, Charter Sunday was held with 185 in attendance and 95 people signing the Constitution.
-In 1981 application for synodical affiliation was approved and Pastor Martin Heinicke was installed as pastor.
-Although the congregation continued to worship at the Grange Hall for the next five years, already in 1981 committees were formed to begin the process of planning for our own facility.
+On October 19, 1980, Charter Sunday was held with 185 in attendance and 95 people signing the constitution.
+In 1981 application for synodical affiliation was approved and Rev. Martin Heinicke was installed as pastor.
+Although the congregation continued to worship at the Grange Hall for the next five years, committees had been formed in 1981 to begin the process of planning for their own facility.

-In October 1985, Beginning Years Day Care opened and has served the community well under the direction of Sandy Edmondson since 1992.
-In 1990 the Beginning Years Pre-school was added, offering classes for 3 and 4 year olds during the school year and is being taught by Chris Eden, a graduate of Concordia, Portland.
+In October 1985, Beginning Years Day Care opened and since 1992 has served the community well under the direction of Sandy Edmondson.
+In 1990, Beginning Years Preschool was added, offering classes for 3 and 4 year olds during the school year.
+Classes are taught by Chris Eden, a graduate of Concordia University, Portland.

 Beautiful Savior Lutheran Church has called several pastors since its beginning: Rev. Martin Heinicke, (1980 – 1989); Rev. Timothy Krieger, (1989 – April 30, 2000); Rev. Howard Barth, (2001 – 2011); Rev. Joshua Hower, (2012 – 2017), Rev. Dennis J. Durham (2019 – current).
 Deacon Calvin Miller and Rev. Don Moll (emeritus) served as interim ministers during the 2017-2019 vacancy.